Battlefield 2142: Retail bonuses

+Reception

-ReceptionBattlefield 2142 received a "Silver" sales award from the Entertainment and Leisure Software Publishers Association (ELSPA), indicating sales of at least 100,000 copies in the United Kingdom.Battlefield 2142 generally received positive reviews according to review aggregator Metacritic.
+Battlefield 2142 received a "Silver" sales award from the Entertainment and Leisure Software Publishers Association (ELSPA), indicating sales of at least 100,000 copies in the United Kingdom.Battlefield 2142 generally received positive reviews according to review aggregator Metacritic.
 Hyper's Kosta Andreadis commended the game for its "Titan Mode, refined reward and promotion system [and] well designed maps".
 However, he criticized it for "lag issues when boarding Titans".

 Months after the buggy initial release, EA released a patch which resolved most of the game's bugs; official widescreen support didn't come until the 1.5 patch was released for the PC version of the game on May 30, 2008.
 The Mac version of the patch was released two months later, on August 1, 2008.

+During the 10th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences nominated Battlefield 2142 for "Computer Game of the Year" and "Outstanding Achievement in Online Gameplay".

 Northern Strike

 On March 8, 2007, Electronic Arts released the Northern Strike booster pack for the Battlefield 2142 game.
-However, in the UK, retailers are selling empty Northern Strike game boxes containing a download code for those who wish to purchase the booster pack in the digital form.
+Northern Strike was made available for all players with the game's final patch, released 2011.

 In Northern Strike, the battle moves to northern and central Europe and is set in 2145.
 The PAC has set up strongholds in the urban areas left abandoned due to their constant assault, and the advancing ice sheets.
 The EU launches an offensive to take back its land from the PAC.
-This fictional invasion greatly resembles the 1944 invasion of Normandy, whereas Europe was finally reclaimed by Allied Forces after an invasion expedition had arrived.
+This fictional invasion greatly resembles the 1944 invasion of Normandy, when Europe was finally reclaimed by Allied Forces.

 The booster pack contains ten new unlocks, three new maps, two new vehicles, and a new game mode called Assault Lines.
 The booster pack was exclusively available through the EA Link for $9.95 US$; Since January 2008, Battlefield 2142 Deluxe Edition contains Northern Strike.
 It is now available from retailers outside the U.S.